 To encourage scholars and parents to stay apprised of scholar academic information, grades, attendance, and other information can be accessed via ParentVue.
-For additional information regarding academics, dual enrollment, and/or middle college, please see the H.S.
-Curriculum Guide.
+For additional information regarding academics, please see the Junior High School Curriculum Guide.
 To register for ParentVue, contact your child's school building's office.